 Introduction: About PFAS

-PFAS are a family of chemicals known scientifically as per- and polyfluoralkyl substances.
+PFAS are a family of chemicals known scientifically as per- and polyfluoroalkyl substances.
 They have been widely used for more than 70 years in industrial and consumer applications because of their ability to repel oil and water, resist heat, and reduce friction.
 PFAS products include stain- and water-resistant textiles, non-stick cookware, and specialized applications in electronics, photography, and hydraulic fluids.
 PFAS are also found in toxic fire fighting foam, which is commonly used in military operations and airports.

 One nickname for PFAS is "forever chemicals" because it is extremely difficult to remove PFAS from the natural environment and the human body.
-Because of how PFAS have been used, exposure to PFAS can happen through the work place, home, food, packaging, water, consumer products, and/or air.
+Because of how PFAS have been used, exposure to PFAS can happen through the work place, at home, and with food, packaging, water, consumer products, ski wax, and/or air.
 Most people on Earth now have PFAS in their blood.
 Past research has linked PFAS exposure to adverse health effects.
 Colorado policy has already changed, but more research is needed to improve responses to PFAS exposure.

 Learning about PFAS can help you understand what you can do to reduce personal PFAS exposure.
 As you learn, you may also be able to help others.
 Use a link above or scroll down to learn more.